Dante-Cadiz/PicQuest/README.md

 ## UI Design
 * page layout
 #### **Typography:**
-The font ‘’ was chosen for the title, which welcomes the user to the website.
-The decision to use this font was influenced by the font used in..
-The body font is called ‘’.
+The font ‘’ was chosen for the title, which welcomes the user to the website.The body font is called ‘’.
 This font results in a more balanced and clear legibility for the remainder of website.
 In the case that one of the other fonts can't be loaded, they will fall back to a sans-serif font.

 #### **Colour Scheme:**